-Determination of responsibility
+3. Determination of responsibility

-Certain NSPIRE deficiencies are considered the responsibility of the tenant: tenant-paid utilities not in service; failure to provide or maintain tenant-supplied appliances; and damage to the Unit or premises caused by a household member or guest beyond normal wear and tear.
-Normal wear and tear are defined as items that could not be charged against the tenant's security deposit under Colorado law or court practice.
+Certain HQS deficiencies are considered the responsibility of the family: tenant-paid utilities not in service; failure to provide or maintain family-supplied appliances; and damage to the unit or premises caused by a household member or guest beyond normal wear and tear.
+Normal wear and tear is defined as items that could not be charged against the tenant's security deposit under state law or court practice.
 A health, fire, or safety issue due to housekeeping is also a deficiency responsibility of the tenant.

-The owner is responsible for all other violations, including pest infestations, even if alleged to have been caused by a tenant's living habits.
-However, if such infestation is serious and repeated, it may be considered a lease violation, and the owner/agent may evict for serious or repeated violation of the lease.
-The owner/agent or participant may appeal the determination to the CHFA inspector's supervisor within five (5) business days of notification.
+The owner/agent is responsible for all other HQS violations, including vermin infestation, even if alleged to have been caused by the family's living habits.
+However, if such infestation is serious and repeated, it may be considered a lease violation and the owner/agent may evict for serious or repeated violation of the lease.
+The CHFA inspector may terminate the family's assistance on that basis.
+The owner/agent or participant may appeal the determination to the CHFA inspector's supervisor within five business days of notification.

-Consequences when the owner/agent is responsible (nonemergency items) When it has been determined that a Unit participating in the Program fails to satisfy NSPIRE standards and the owner bears the responsibility for completing the necessary repair(s) in the time period specified, the assistance payment to the owner will be abated if the deficiency is not timely corrected.
-A Notice of Abatement will be sent to the owner/agent stating that the abatement will be effective the day after the date of the failed inspection.
-CHFA will communicate the deadline for completing all Moderate, Severe, and Life Threatening deficiencies, and will determine and communicate the deadline for completing all other deficiencies, which will be based on the type of repair(s) needed to fully correct the deficiencies.
+4. Consequences when the owner/agent is responsible (nonemergency items)

+When it has been determined that a unit on the program fails to meet HQS, and the owner/agent is responsible for completing the necessary repair(s) in the time period specified, the assistance payment to the owner/agent will be abated.
+A Notice of Abatement will be sent to the owner/agent stating that the abatement will be effective from the day after the date of the failed inspection.
+CHFA will determine the deadline for completing deficiencies, depending on the nature of the repair(s) needed.

-CHFA will also determine at that time if the Units should be re-inspected, depending on the owner's/agent's notification that the work has been completed.
-Upon notification that the required work is completed, CHFA will communicate to the owner, management agent, and tenants the re-inspection date, if a re-inspection is required.
+CHFA will also determine at that time if the units should be re-inspected, depending on the owner's/agent's notification that the work has been completed.
+Upon notification that the required work is completed, CHFA will advise both the owner/agent and tenants of the re-inspection date, if re-inspection is required.

-If the owner/agent makes repairs during the abatement period, payment will resume on the day the Unit is determined to pass inspection.
-No retroactive payments will be made to the owner/agent for the period of time the rent was abated and the Unit did not comply with NSPIRE standards.
-The notice of abatement states the tenant is not responsible for HUD's portion of rent that is abated.
+If the owner/agent makes repairs during the abatement period, payment will resume on the day the unit is determined to pass inspection.
+No retroactive payments will be made to the owner/agent for the period of time the rent was abated and the unit did not comply with HQS.
+The notice of abatement states that the tenant is not responsible for HUD's portion of rent that is abated.

-The CHFA inspector may grant an extension in lieu of abatement in the following cases:

-- the owner/agent has a good history of compliance; - the failed items are minor in nature;

-- there is an unavoidable delay in completing repairs due to difficulties in obtaining parts or contracting for services; - the owner/agent continuously makes a good faith effort to make the repairs; - the repairs are expensive (such as exterior painting or roof repair) and the owner/agent needs time to obtain the funds; or the repairs must be delayed due to climate conditions.
+The CHFA inspector may grant an extension in lieu of abatement in the following cases: the owner/agent has a good history of HQS compliance; the failed items are minor in nature; there is an unavoidable delay in completing repairs due to difficulties in obtaining parts or contracting for services; the owner/agent makes a good faith effort to make the repairs; the repairs are expensive (such as exterior painting or roof repair) and the owner/agent needs time to obtain the funds; or the repairs must be delayed due to climate conditions.
 The extension will be made for a period of time to be determined by the CHFA inspector.
-At the end of such period of time, if the work is not completed or substantially completed, the CHFA inspector, with approval of their supervisor, may terminate assistance.
+At the end of that time, if the work is not completed or substantially completed, the CHFA inspector, with approval of their supervisor, may terminate assistance.

-Consequences when a tenant is responsible
+5. Consequences when the family is responsible